 EMD Director Robert Ezelle

-Prior to joining the Washington Air National Guard, Ezelle spent 13 years as a fighter pilot, pilot trainer and operations officer in the U.S. Air Force.
-He flew F-4 and F-15 fighters and AT-38B fighter trainer aircraft.
+Prior to joining the Washington Air National Guard, Ezelle spent 13 years as a fighter pilot, instructor pilot, and operations officer in the U.S. Air Force.

-Ezelle’s strategic vision for the Emergency Management Division includes facilitating closer collaboration between the Emergency Management Division team and stakeholders statewide to better prepare for a catastrophic event such as a Cascadia Subduction Zone earthquake.
-As director, he will continue to lead the charge to ensure Washington residents have access to next generation emergency telephone (E911) services.
+Ezelle's strategic vision includes facilitating closer collaboration between the EMD team and stakeholders to better prepare for a catastrophic event such as a Cascadia Subduction Zone earthquake, encouraging residents to be "2 Weeks Ready" and leading the nation by ensuring Washington residents have access to next generation emergency telephone (E-911) services.